fhur/xql/packages/docs/docs/300-security/query-permissions.md

 ## What of query whitelisting (i.e. `registerQueries()`)?

 When a query is added to the whitelist using `registerQueries()`, it is registered along with its permissions.
-This means a malicious client cannot modify the ACL requirements of a query.
+This ensures that a malicious client cannot modify the ACL requirements of the query.